b08x/b08x.github.io/_notes/LLM/Ontological Knowledge.md

 - Organized data sharing for audio research
 - Development of new algorithms for audio processing and analysis

 In addition to these benefits, an ontology can also be used to develop new tools and applications for Linux audio users, such as graphical user interfaces for configuring audio setups, or tools for analyzing audio data.
 As Linux audio continues to evolve, the use of ontologies will become increasingly important.

-Ontologies can help to ensure that the Linux audio ecosystem remains interoperable, consistent, and user-friendly.
+In summary, Linux Audio and the Studio Ontology share many similarities in terms of terminology and concepts related to audio signal processing, synthesis, sampling, MIDI, effects processors, DAWs, plug-ins, hardware, music theory, and collaboration.
+These similarities reflect the shared goals of both frameworks in providing tools and resources for musicians and audio engineers to create and produce high-quality audio content

+---

 |Turchet, Luca, and Paolo Bouquet.
 "Smart Musical Instruments preset sharing: an ontology-based data access approach." _2021 IEEE 7th World Forum on Internet of Things (WF-IoT)_.
 IEEE, 2021.|
 |APA|